coralproject/talk/plugins/talk-plugin-profile-data/README.md

 that contains a download link.
 Only one link can be generated every 7 days, and the link will be valid for 24 hours.

-The downloaded zip file will contain the users comments in a CSV format.
+The downloaded zip file will contain all the users comments in a CSV format including those that have been rejected, withheld, or still in premod.